JxckHind/NC-News-Backend/README.md

 ## Database set-up and seeding:

 - Before using or testing the application, you will need to set up the database and then seed it with the data.
-In your teminal please enter:
+In the teminal please enter:

   ```
   $ npm run setup-dbs